indeedeng/imhotep-docker/README.md

 ```

 Before building the docker images, you may want to consider using the --squash option to
 save disk space.
-If your version of Docker has --squash support [experimental in 1.13](https://sreeninet.wordpress.com/2017/01/27/docker-1-13-experimental-features/),
+If your version of Docker has --squash support ([experimental in 1.13](https://sreeninet.wordpress.com/2017/01/27/docker-1-13-experimental-features/)),
 you can set this environment variable to enable the option:
 ```
 export DOCKER_BUILD_OPTS=--squash